Rapol/lambda-utils/README.md

     }
 }
 export default lambdaWrapper(
+    routes,
+    'SERVICE_NAME',
-    routes, 'SERVICE_NAME', {
+    {
         dbConnection: true,
-})
+    },
+);
 ```

-The wrapper always tries to close the connection, if it exists, even if the user didnt ask for it.
+The wrapper always tries to close the connection when your handler returns.

 ### ApiError